-IDS\SDC.1.1 The System shall be able to collect the following information from the targeted IT System resource(s):
+IDS\SDC.1.1 The TSF shall be able to collect the following information from the node(s):

-- a) Data accesses, security configuration changes, data introduction, access control configuration, authentication configuration., accountability policy configuration; and - b) none. - IDS\SDC.1.2 At a minimum, the System shall collect and record the following information: - a) Date and time of the event, type of event, subject identity, and the outcome (success or failure) of the event; and - b) The additional information specified in the Details column of Table 7 System Events.
+- a) Data accesses, security configuration changes, data introduction, access control configuration, authentication configuration., accountability policy configuration; and - b) none. - IDS\SDC.1.2 At a minimum, the TSF shall collect and record the following information from the node: - a) Date and time of the event, type of event, subject identity, and the outcome (success or failure) of the event; and - b) The additional information specified in the Details column of Table 7 System Events.

-Component Event Details IDS_SDC.1 Data accesses Object IDS, requested access, source address, destination address IDS_SDC.1 Security configuration changes Source address, destination address] IDS_SDC.1 Data introduction Object IDS, location of object, source address, destination address] IDS_SDC.1 Access control configuration Location, access settings]
+Component Event Details IDS_SDC.1 Data accesses Object IDS, requested access, source address, destination address IDS_SDC.1 Security configuration changes Source address, destination address]